-Similarly, shared objects may have termination functions, which are executed with the atexit (BA_OS) mechanism after the base process begins its termination sequence.
+Similarly, shared objects may have termination functions, which are executed with the function atexit mechanism after the base process begins its termination X sequence.
 The order in which the dynamic linker calls termination functions is the exact reverse order of their corresponding initialization functions.
-If a shared object has a termination function, but no initialization function, the termination function will execute in the order it would have as if the shared object's initialization function was present.
-The dynamic linker ensures that it will not execute any initialization functions more than once.
+If a shared M object has a termination function, but no initialization function, the termination M function will execute in the order it would have as if the shared object's initialization function was present.
+The dynamic linker ensures that it will not execute any initialization or termination functions more than once.

-Shared objects designate their initialization and termination functions through the DT_INIT and DT_FINI entries in the dynamic structure, described in "Dynamic Section" above.
+Shared objects designate their initialization and termination functions through the DT\INIT and DT\FINI entries in the dynamic structure, described in "Dynamic Section" above.
 Typically, the code for these functions resides in the .init and .fini sections, mentioned in "Sections" of Chapter 4.

-Although the atexit(BA_OS) termination processing normally will be done, it is not guaranteed to have executed upon process death.
-In particular, the process will not execute the termination processing if it calls exit [see exit(BA_OS)] or if the process dies because it received a signal that it neither caught nor ignored.
+Although the function atexit termination processing normally will be done, it is not guaranteed to have executed upon process death.
+In particular, the process will not execute the termination processing if it calls \exit [see the function exit] or if the process dies because it received a signal that it neither caught nor ignored.

-The dynamic linker is not responsible for calling the executable file's .init section or registering the executable file's .fini section with atexit(BA_OS).
-Termination functions specified by users via the atexit(BA_OS) mechanism must be executed before any termination functions of shared objects.
+The dynamic linker is not responsible for calling the executable file's .init sec- Μ tion or registering the executable file's .fini section with the function atexit. Μ Termination functions specified by users via the atexit mechanism must be exe- Μ cuted before any termination functions of shared objects.